elastic/elasticsearch-dsl-py/docs/persistence.rst

     # create the mappings in Elasticsearch
     Post.init()

+This code will typically be run in the setup for your application during a code deploy, similar to running database migrations.

 To create a new ``Post`` document just instantiate the class and pass in any fields you wish to set, you can then use standard attribute setting to change/add more fields.
 Note that you are not limited to the fields defined